-Riaa's name is heard around the world, inviting people to come study, work, visit and build their own business here.
+Riga's name is heard around the world, inviting people to come study, work, visit and build their own business here.
 Getting to Riga is easy for both passengers and cargo, just choose the most suitable air, land or water route.
-In the business environment, Riga is renowned as a place where innovation and sustainabil-HIP ity are highly valued.
-Good international transport connections, a competitive Hadbill business environment and a smart workforce are good reasons to invest in the Riga Metropolitan Area.
+In the business environment, Riga is renowned as a place where innovation and sustainability are highly valued.
+Good international transport connections, a competitive business environment and a smart workforce are good reasons to invest in the Riga Metropolitan Area.